UCF vs. South Florida NCAA Football Odds, Plays and Insights | November 26, 2021

 - This season, the Knights have won against the spread in each of their two games as a favorite of 18.5 points or more.

-- UCF's games this year have hit the over seven times in 11 opportunities (63.6%).
+- UCF's games this year have hit the over in 63.6% of its opportunities (seven times in 11 games with a set point total).

-- The Knights rack up 33.5 points per game, comparable to the 36.3 per matchup the Bulls allow.
+- The Knights rack up 33.5 points per game, comparable to the 36.3 per outing the Bulls allow.

-- UCF is 3-0 against the spread and 3-0 overall in games when it puts up more than 36.3 points.
+- When UCF puts up more than 36.3 points, it is 3-0 against the spread and 3-0 overall.

-- This year, the Knights have 15 turnovers, two fewer than the Bulls have takeaways (17).
+- The Knights have 15 giveaways this season, while the Bulls have 17 takeaways .

 - Find the latest spread and moneyline odds for UCF at SISportsbook.